SeanIT05/dwm-configuration/README.md

 ---
 # Mentions
-- I use DT's configuration for Alacritty, which you can find [here](https://gitlab.com/dwt1/dotfiles/-/blob/master/.config/alacritty/alacritty.yml)
+- This works on basically any distro
-- It looks exactly the same on my Gentoo machine.
-Iam quite new to Gentoo, so the make.conf probably won't look very professional.
+- I use this on multiple of my gentoo machines